Killing of Terence Crutcher

-On September 16, 2016, police officer Betty Jo Shelby shot and killed Terence Crutcher—a 40-year-old motorist—in Tulsa, Oklahoma.
+On September 16, 2016, police officer Betty Jo Shelby shot and killed Terence Crutcher—a 40-year-old Black motorist—in Tulsa, Oklahoma.
 Crutcher was unarmed, standing near his vehicle near the side of the street.

 The shooting led to protests in Tulsa.
 Six days later, on September 22, the Tulsa County District Attorney charged Shelby with first-degree manslaughter after the shooting was labeled a homicide.
 On May 17, 2017, a jury found her not guilty of first-degree manslaughter.